xerolinux/XeroWiki/docs/distro.md

 ## GUI Package Managers

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
 Through the provided toolkit, you can select from **Octopi**, **Bauh** or **Bazaar**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

-## Accessibility

-We have included [**Orca**](https://orca.gnome.org), an open-source screen reader for *AT-SPI-compliant* Linux desktops.
-This helps users with visual impairments interact more easily with apps like GTK, LibreOffice, and web browsers.

-Orca uses speech synthesis engines such as *eSpeak-NG* and supports refreshable braille devices via BRLTTY.
-It offers features like screen magnification, focus tracking, customizable verbosity, and flexible keybindings.
-Users can also personalize Orca through scripting and profiles.

-Adding Orca improves accessibility and ensures a better experience.

 ## Issues/Fixes